 Tragedy’s, like the one at Sandy Hook Elementary School, are opportunities to teach our children healthy ways to deal with their emotions.
 It can be hard to notice if your child is reacting in these ways but asking them what they feel, and what they do with that feeling, is a good place to start.
 Many kids (and adults) will cope by….

 - Worrying, pulling-back from life, living small and fearfully, breathing shallowly, just in case a threat shows up.
 Constantly staying in fight or flight, when there is no immediate danger, is horrible for your emotional and physical well-being and does nothing for those suffering.
-You can read more about my results of living this way.
 This adds more fearful energy to the world, which causes us to do things like horde weapons of mass destruction and maintain the right to bear arms against our neighbors and classmates.

 - Get Mad – We can be angry at the shooter, the NRA, video games, the president, the lack of care for mentally ill, anyone.
 For many people, anger is more comfortable than fear so they stay here, hoping it will lead them to productive action.
 This is the “fight” response, in action.
 It feels good to use it and get the energy out, but adding more of this angry/fearful/fighting energy to the world is just going to result in more violence.